tonysheng01/Breakout/README.md

 4. **Sticky paddle:** Makes the ball stuck on the paddle the next time it is caught.
 Useful for adjusting the ball's launching position and angle.
 5. **Confuse:** Inverts paddle movement and places the scene upside-down.
 You might not want this.
 6. **Chaos:** Creates a chaotic effect where the scene is heavily distorted.
 Avoid at all costs!
-> Hint: powerups with reddish icons generally are generally associated with unwanted effects.
+> Hint: powerups with reddish icons are generally associated with unwanted effects.

 ### Customizing the Levels
 The game contains 4 built-in levels; however, they can be modified based on the player's interest.
 Level data is stored in text files under `/levels`.
 Each level is represented by a matrix of numbers where the meaning of individual numbers differ: